FuelLabs/rfcs/text/code-standards/building-and-linting.md

 Building and Linting
 ===

-CI should enforce the following criteria across all projects:
+CI should enforce the following criteria across all Rust projects:

 * Pull requests should fail to build if there are any compiler warnings.
 * Code formatting should pass `cargo fmt --all -- --check`